Mapping the Planetary Wake in HD 163296 with Kinematics: Methods

 \subsection{Observations}

-We used $^{12}$CO (2-1) JvM corrected \citep{jvm1995} line emission observations of HD~163296 from the MAPS large program (2018.1.01055.L, \citet{MAPSI2021, MAPSII2021})\footnote{The data are available for download at \url{http://alma-maps.info/}.}.
-The observations used a beam size of 0.15$\arcsec$ and spectral resolution of $\sim$200 ms$^{-1}$.
+We used $^{12}$CO (2-1) \texttt{robust=0.5} line emission observations of HD~163296 from the MAPS large program (2018.1.01055.L, \citealt{MAPSI2021, MAPSII2021})\footnote{The data are available for download at \url{http://alma-maps.info/}.}.
+The observations have a JvM correction \citep{jvm1995} which accounts for a mismatch between the CLEAN and dirty beam sizes when a CLEAN model image is combined with the residuals.
+The observations have a beam size of approximately $0.14\arcsec \times 0.11 \arcsec$ with a position angle of $104^\circ$ and spectral resolution of 92 ms$^{-1}$ and a spacing of 200 ms$^{-1}$.
+These are the same observations used by \cite{teague2021} in their kinematic analysis of HD~163296.
+We assumed a line-of-sight velocity of $v_{\textrm{los}}= 5.76$ km/s, as found by \cite{teague2021}.
 The emitting layer of CO was estimated by \cite{law2021} using the method developed by \cite{pinte2018b}.
 The resulting surface layer was fitted by a flared disk structure with an exponential taper, with the following functional form

 We adopted the best fit values of HD~163296 from \cite{law2021} of $z_0 = 0.388$, $\phi = 1.851$, $r_\textrm{taper} = 2.362\arcsec$, and $\psi = 1.182$ when computing the CO emitting layer.